 No matter what time of year it is the place can look spectacular!
 Winter on the hills above Dovestones can be invigorating for the mind.

 One tip I must give… If it is a sunny day and a weekend or Bank Holiday… get there early!
-There are a couple of car parks and as we are not in rip off National Trust territory you can enjoy a great nature filled day out for just 60p.
-That is unless you want an ice-cream in situ 😉
+There are a couple of car parks and you can enjoy a great nature filled day out for just around £1 in parking fees.
+That is unless you want an ice-cream that can be bought in situ.

 Another reason for visitors is the wildlife that frequent the area.
 Mountain hares can be seen together with a cast array of birds including Peregrine Falcons, Curlews, Mallards and so much more.

 The RSPB now helps run the area together with United Utilities and I have seen a great deal of extra interest and awareness of the wildlife because of it.
 Great!